zeek/zeek/scripts/base/bif/zeek.bif.zeek.rst

 :zeek:id:`to_count`: :zeek:type:`function`                                                                                    Converts a :zeek:type:`string` to a :zeek:type:`count`.
 :zeek:id:`to_double`: :zeek:type:`function`                                                                                   Converts a :zeek:type:`string` to a :zeek:type:`double`.
 :zeek:id:`to_int`: :zeek:type:`function`                                                                                      Converts a :zeek:type:`string` to an :zeek:type:`int`.
+:zeek:id:`to_json`: :zeek:type:`function`                                                                                     A function to convert arbitrary Zeek data into a JSON string.
 :zeek:id:`to_port`: :zeek:type:`function`                                                                                     Converts a :zeek:type:`string` to a :zeek:type:`port`.
 :zeek:id:`to_subnet`: :zeek:type:`function`                                                                                   Converts a :zeek:type:`string` to a :zeek:type:`subnet`.
 :zeek:id:`type_name`: :zeek:type:`function`                                                                                   Returns the type name of an arbitrary Zeek variable.